Advice on how Osteopathy can treat your low back neck joint pain or sciatica.

 I am happy to check for disturbances in patterns of movement throughout the body including tension-holding patterns, muscles, large joints, small joints, and spinal segments, as well as checking postural imbalances that could cause problems later down the line.

 What are the preferred methods of payment?

-Cash, card or cheque in Poole
+Cash, or cheque with Banker’s card,

 Thank you for your assistance in this arrangement

 Different parking is available at each clinic, and is convenient for each